paltrickontpb/JS-MachineLearning/README.md

 Name of the script : SLR.js
 Extra Files : Advertisement.cls (Input data for the model)

 MORE EXAMPLES WILL BE ADDED SOON.
+[ONHOLD - Will Update in another 6 months]